YasmeenSaleh00/DentalConnect-/README.md

 ## License

-This project was developed as a graduation project.
+This project was developed as a graduation project in Orange Coding School.